-Rob Barrett is Director of Fellows & Forums for The Colossian Forum.
+Rob Barrett is Director of Forums & Scholarship for The Colossian Forum.
 He has PhDs both in Applied Physics from Stanford University and Theology from Durham University in England.
 He worked as a research scientist at IBM for over ten years, as a professor of Old Testament and Hebrew in England, and most recently as a postdoctoral researcher of Old Testament in Göttingen, Germany.

 Rob has numerous publications in fields ranging from biblical studies to physics, data storage technology, and human-computer interaction, and holds many patents.
 He has also earned degrees from Washington University in St. Louis and Regent College in Vancouver, British Columbia.
 His varied background is unified by his longstanding interest in the intersection of faith, Bible, science/technology, and culture.
 Rob and his wife Crystal have two young children.

-Rebecca Cobern is an intern at TCF and is currently pursuing a masters degree in Theological Studies at Calvin Theological Seminary.
-She has spent several years in college ministry, and works to build Christian intentional communities with believers from different denominational backgrounds.
+Rebecca Kates is a former intern at TCF and recently graduated with a masters degree in Theological Studies at Calvin Theological Seminary.
+She spent several years in college ministry, and works to build Christian intentional communities with believers from different denominational backgrounds.

 Rebecca is drawn to TCF because of the organization’s dedication to creating environments where Christians who have differences in belief can come together in love to learn and help one another grow closer to Christ while working through disagreements and difficult topics.